supermileage/telemetry-firmware/README.md

 Particle Workbench has all this functionality built-in, so it abstracts away a lot of the hassle of learning the CLI.
 Use that if you're unsure.

+## Tests

+This project contains a set of unit tests.
+For information on building and writing tests, see the README.md in the test folder.